shiyyaas/SmartNotes/README.md

 - Bug reports or suggestions: open an issue
 - Small PRs: formatting, small fixes, or adding a screenshot README → appreciated

-## License 📜
-Add a LICENSE file to choose a license.
-If you want, I can create an MIT license file for you.

 Enjoy using SmartNotes! 🎉